-UCT Prague has over 800 doctoral students, conducting esstential research work in all of its four faculties.
+UCT Prague has over 800 doctoral students conducting cutting-edge research work in all of its four faculties.

-Doctoral students work closely with their advisors largely as scientific assistants, assisting research projects which concurrently teaching and completing any required coursework as well as writing and defending a dissertation about their research project.
+Doctoral students work closely with their advisors, primarily as scientific assistants, assisting with research projects in addition to completing any required coursework.
+The UCT Prague doctoral experience also includes opportunities for teaching and of course, writing and defending a doctoral dissertation related to the research projects.

-The University accepts PhD students on a rolling basis throughout the calendar year; it is essential when making your application for doctoral studies that you find an advisor who will guide you through the entire period of your PhD studies.
+It is essential when applying for doctoral studies that you find an advisor who will guide you through the entire duration of your PhD studies.